Student15068390/AMLSassignment/README.md

 Where to find all the csv files requested.

 - Multiclass_Task:
-Contains the code of the multiclass classification task for Hair_Color recognition.
+Contains the code of both multiclass classification task for Hair_Color recognition WITH and WITHOUT Noise.

 - Noise_Cleaner:
  Contains the code for the noise cleaning step of the assignment.